andersix/dotfiles/README.md

 # my dotfiles

 Welcome to my $HOME.
 This repository contains my personal configuration files for Linux and macOS, and a crazy powerful simple methodology to manage them, making setup on new machines, and keeping them in sync on existing ones, very easy.

+- The only requirement is Git, and if you're here, then that's obviously covered! ;-)

 ## What is This?